-The “Trash” category consists on floating devices that are not hand-made.
+The “Trash” category consists of floating devices that are not hand-made.
 Store-bought boats, rubber ducks, and things of that nature would fall under the “Trash” category.

 The “Treasure” category is made of floatables that are hand-made.
 In this category, creativity is key, so participants usually display their craziest and wildest ideas to represent their talent and taste.

 There will be trophies given to the top 3 participants in each of the two categories.
-There is also a special award selected directly by the Judge.
+There is also a special award selected directly by the judge.
 He or she is who ultimately decides which is the most creative floatable.
-Awards are also given to participants by age groups, often selecting the oldest and the youngest participants of the year.
+Awards are also given to participants by age group, often selecting the oldest and the youngest participants of the year.

-Next up in the Gatlinburg 4th of July weekend calendar of events is the traditional fireworks display.
-A colorful and huge show can be seen all over the downtown area.
+Next up on the Gatlinburg 4th of July weekend calendar of events is the traditional fireworks display.
+The colorful and huge show can be seen all over the downtown area.

 Get there early enough to make the most of the night downtown.
-The actual show starts at 10p.m., ending with a super finale that is famous for its views.
+The actual show starts at 11 p.m., ending with a super finale that is famous for its views.
 The locals say that the display is large enough to be seen by anyone either visiting or staying in the downtown area, so there will be no need to try to get a perfect spot.
-All spots are visible from downtown and accommodations.
+All spots are visible from downtown and hotel accommodations in the area.

 The Gatlinburg Business Scene

 For your Gatlinburg 4th of July weekend, take some time to get a trolley tour so you can see the decorated houses and businesses proudly showing their American pride and getting ready for the midnight parade and fireworks.
 Also, be sure to check out the galleries and museums, city tours, and trolley transportation that lets you view the city from different angles.